Neill3d/OpenMoBu/README.md

 ## Binaries

  Pre-compiled files you can find in "bin" folder.
- To setup custom plugins and scripts path, try please configuration application - https://github.com/Neill3d/MoBu_ConfigApp
+ To setup custom plugins and scripts path, please, try a configuration application - https://github.com/Neill3d/MoBu_ConfigApp

 ## How to compile

  Note!
-Projects and MoBu solution are created in VisualStudio 2010.
+Some old Projects and MoBu solution are created in VisualStudio 2010, the latest projects I've developed in VS 2013.

   1) Specify env variables with the path to your motionbuilder folder
 * ADSK_MOBU_2010_64